Felli/humhub_windows_installation/README.md

    6.3.
 Update all XML files:

-      * Change on all XML files "my-humhub-web.com" to your real web name
+      * Change on all XML files "my-humhub-web.com" to your real web name path (path to 'public root folder')

       * Update all paths on files from "x:\_path_to_my-humhub-web.com_\cronjobs\" to you path.

       * This XML files are tested on Windows 2016 and 2019 server.
       They may work on windows 10 and other version but we have not test them.

    6.4.
 Open task manager and import the XMLs